Insidious: Chapter 3

 Insidious: Chapter 3 is a 2015 supernatural horror film written and directed by Leigh Whannell in his directorial debut.
 The film is a prequel to the first two films and the third installment in the Insidious franchise.
 The film stars Dermot Mulroney and Stefanie Scott, with Angus Sampson, Whannell, and Lin Shaye reprising their roles from the previous films.

 By September 2013, a third installment in the Insidious series was announced, with Whannell signed on to return as writer and Jason Blum and Oren Peli set to produce.
 Screen Rant reported that the third film would not focus on the Lamberts, but on a new family and story, and would not connect to the last scene in the second film.
-Principal photography began on July 9, 2014, in Los Angeles under the title "Into The Further", on a scheduled 29-day shoot.
+Principal photography began on July 9, 2014, in Los Angeles under the title "Into the Further," on a scheduled 29-day shoot.
 Filming wrapped on August 18, 2014.

 The film was released on June 5, 2015, received mixed reviews from critics and grossed $113 million against a budget of $11 million.
 A sequel, Insidious: The Last Key, was released in January 2018.

 Plot

-In 2007, Several years before the Lambert haunting, teenager Quinn Brenner meets with retired demonologist Elise Rainier.
-Elise reluctantly agrees to try and contact the spirit of Quinn's mother, Lily, who died one year prior.
-However, Elise urges Quinn not to try and contact her mother again after sensing a malevolent force.
+In 2007, three years before the Lambert haunting, teenager Quinn Brenner meets with retired demonologist Elise Rainier.
+Elise reluctantly agrees to try to contact the spirit of Quinn's mother, Lily, who died one year prior.
+However, Elise urges Quinn not to try to contact her mother again after sensing a malevolent force.

 Grace, an elderly woman who lives at Quinn's apartment building and suffers from dementia, says several strange and cryptic things to Quinn, seeming to allude to an unseen spirit.
 Quinn later attends an audition for a performance arts school.
 After leaving the audition, she sees a mysterious figure waving to her from the distance on the street.
 Distracted, she is hit by a car, breaking both of her legs.

-Now stuck in her home with her father Sean and brother Alex, Quinn begins to experience increasingly disturbing paranormal phenomena, including seeing visions of a dark spirit wearing an oxygen mask known as the "Man Who Can't Breathe."
+Now stuck in her home with her father, Sean, and brother, Alex, Quinn begins to experience increasingly disturbing paranormal phenomena, including seeing visions of a dark spirit wearing an oxygen mask known as the Man Who Can't Breathe.
 Quinn realizes that he is the same figure that caused her accident.
-Sean runs into Grace's husband Harry and learns that Grace has passed away.
+Sean runs into Grace's husband, Harry, and learns that Grace has passed away.

-Sean meets with Elise, who like him is also grieving after the death of her husband Jack, and tries to convince her to help his daughter.
-Elise declines, stating that her previous visits to the dark spiritual world of "The Further" made her realize that an evil spirit- a "Bride in Black"- is hunting her.
-However, she is convinced by her friend and former colleague Carl to continue using her spiritual ability, after he reminds her about her successful case involving Josh Lambert in 1986 and that she is stronger than the spirits because she is still alive.
+Sean meets with Elise, who like him is also grieving after the death of her husband, Jack, and tries to convince her to help his daughter.
+Elise declines, stating that her previous visits to the dark spiritual world of the Further made her realize that an evil spirit―a Bride in Black―is hunting her.
+However, she is convinced by her friend and former colleague, Carl, to continue using her spiritual ability after he reminds her about her successful case involving Josh Lambert in 1986 and that she is stronger than the spirits, because she is still alive.